xfbs/aoss/README.md

 It currently mostly works but is broken for a few projects due to inconsistencies with naming.

+Note that this script is super hacky, it needs working on the code to work.
+It also depends on things like what version of `tar` you have installed to extract things.

 ## Installation

 Install it yourself as: